Krtee/VocabularyTrainer/README.md

     - Which direction shall be asked?
   + After the vocabulary training there's a summary showing if the translations were right
 * Settings:
-  + for progress level: How many right guesses in a row shall lead to a new progress level?
+  + How many right guesses in a row shall lead to a new progress level?

 ### Technical